MA Counseling: Clinical Mental Health Counseling

 - Complete the tuition classification form

-- List the name, title/organization, and email of three people who will serve as references for you.
-The people you identify will be emailed the Counseling recommendation form/instructions. *One reference should be a former instructor, one should be a current supervisor and one should be a professional colleague.
+- Three recommenders must complete a rating survey or provide a letter of recommendation. *One reference should be a former instructor, one should be a current supervisor and one should be a professional colleague.
 Choose your references carefully.
 Persons who have been in positions to supervise and/or evaluate your human relations skills are often effective references.
-Do not ask friends or family member who might be biased.
+Do not ask friends or family members who might be biased.
 Your reference should be able to attest to your ability to successfully complete a graduate program in Counseling and Human Services and your ability to establish effective interpersonal relationships with others.
+The recommendation letter link will be sent to recommenders AFTER the application is submitted.
+If letters are submitted after the application deadline, your application is considered incomplete and you will not be considered for an interview.

 - In addition to the above materials that will be submitted with your online application, please email/mail proof of your background check or proof of licensure to the Student Resource Office firstname.lastname@example.org. *(International applicants only complete this step if they have lives in the United States for more than one year).
 Students who have completed a background check for employment and can provide proof do not have to repeat this process for admission to the department.
 Instructions for completing your background check are: